DavidToh2/GeometryTheoremProver/notes/Construction Definitions.md

 The issue with that approach would be the square-bracketed construction above.
 Because `p, q` are also new points being introduced in this step, they cannot be part of any construction's "existing points" set.
 Thus, we safely avoid the possibility of falling down that rabbit hole.

+To summarise, a **construction stage**:
+- can introduce multiple points
+- can make use of multiple constructions, each of which involves some or all of the newly introduced points

 This structure allows us to construct a "layered directed acyclic dependency graph" of constructed points.
 Every point has in-edges from all the points it depends on, with every in-edge labelled by the (possibly multiple) constructions involved.
-Each construction step gives us a new layer of the graph.
+Each construction stage gives us a new layer of the graph.

 Having said that, will we ever be in a situation where some points reference each other in a circular manner, i.e. the graph becomes cyclic?
 We address this below.